PFython/cleverdict/README.md

     >>> class Type2(CleverDict): pass
     >>> Type2.save = my_save_function2

-But READ ON if you want to subclass `CleverDict`...
+But READ ON if you decide to subclass `CleverDict`...

 ## 10. SUBCLASSING